 The CAISO tariff defines station power as "energy for operating electric equipment, or portions thereof, located on the Generating Unit site owned by the same entity that owns the Generating Unit, which electrical equipment is used exclusively for the production of Energy and any useful thermal energy associated with the production of Energy by the Generating Unit; and for the incidental heating, lighting, air conditioning and office equipment needs of buildings, or portions thereof, that are owned by the same entity that owns the Generating Unit; located on the Generating Unit site; and used exclusively in connection with the production of Energy and any useful thermal energy associated with the production of Energy by the Generating Unit."
 The CAISO tariff explicitly states that station power includes, for example, the energy associated with motoring a hydroelectric generating unit to keep the unit synchronized at zero real power output to provide regulation or spinning reserve.
 Importantly, because the CAISO tariff allows for netting of consumption against output within a five-minute interval, station power under the CAISO tariff is only measured as the amount of consumption that exceeds output within a five-minute interval.
-In the call of the
+In the case of the unit synchronized at zero real power output to provide regulation or spinning reserve.

-&lt;sup>8 Appendix A to the CAISO tariff.
+8 Appendix A to the CAISO tariff.